honeycombio/beeline-java/beeline-core/src/main/java/io/honeycomb/beeline/builder/README.md

 ```

 ## Simplified Proxy Configuration
-It is now much simpler for people to configure servers behind an http proxy.
+Some applications need to configure outgoing requests through a proxy server.
 To add a proxy server that does not need authentication, simply point to the proxy service.
 ```java
 builder.addProxy("https://myproxy.example.com");
 ```

-If your proxy server needs authentication, you will need to pass in credentials like:
+If your proxy server needs authentication, you will need to pass in credentials.
+Note: this example retrieves the password from an environment variable, but this could easily come from system properties or properties/configuration file instead.
 ```java
 builder.addProxy("https://myproxy.example.com", "user", System.getenv("proxy_password"));
 ```